williamszk/rust-study/a_distributed_engine/readme.md

 - [ ] Polars is made with rust I can try to build something that works with Python like pandas and polars and make the transition to a distributed engine be seem less.
-- [ ] Build two worker nodes and make the manager node send requests to both of them.
+- [x] Build two worker nodes and make the manager node send requests to both of them.
 - [ ] Build a CLI tool to communicate to the manager node.
 It is like kubectl, so that we can send commands to the manager node.
-- [ ] There should be a way to make the manager node know the existence of the worker nodes.
+- [ ] There should be a way to make the manager node know about the existence of the worker nodes.
 One possibility is to make the worker node know the address of the manager node and then it can make a request to the manager node so that they are listed as available for work.
-- [ ] Question: should the worker make a request to the master and ask to be part of the cluster?
+      Question: should the worker make a request to the master and ask to be part of the cluster?
 Or should the master make a request to the worker so that it participates on the cluster?
+- [ ] HTTP and REST is just one way to make the communication between worker and manager nodes.
+Another way would be to do web-sockets or using gRPC.
+- [ ] Use gRPC for communicating between nodes instead of HTTP.
 - .
 - [ ] The manager node should have a way to do health checks on the worker nodes, before trying to send requests.